-There needs to be a delay between the injection and the pictures being taken.
-This can be anything from 2 to 4 hours.
-The radiographer will tell you what time to come back to the department for the pictures.
-We will take 2 different sets of pictures, with your child lying still on the bed.
-Your child will not need to undress for this.
+Your child will need to lie still on the bed during imaging.
 They can watch a DVD, listen to music, or we have distraction toys for younger children.
-You can stay with your child during the test, and help to keep them still.
-It will take about 20 minutes to take the images.
+You can stay with your child during the test, and help keep them still.